sudheerj/reactjs-interview-questions/README.md

      1. **Triggering or initiating a render:** The component is going to triggered for render in two ways.

-        1. **Initial render:** When the app starts, you can trigger the initial render by calling `creatRoot` with the target DOM node followed by invoking component's `render` method.
+        1. **Initial render:** When the app starts, you can trigger the initial render by calling `createRoot` with the target DOM node followed by invoking component's `render` method.
 For example, the following code snippet renders `App` component on root DOM node.

         ```jsx
         import { createRoot } from "react-dom/client";